Halwell and Moreleigh

-Halwell and Moreleigh is a civil parish in Devon, England.
+Halwell and Moreleigh is a civil parish in the South Hams district, in the county of Devon, England.
 It comprises the villages of Halwell and Moreleigh.
+In 2011 it had a population of 446.

 History

 The civil parish was formed in 1988 by the amalgamation of the former separate civil parishes of Halwell and Moreleigh.

 Halwell

 During the Saxon era Halwell was one of the four burhs, or fortified settlements, established in Devon by King Alfred the Great (d.899), King of Wessex from 871 to 899, to defend against invasion by Vikings.